What is DROP?

 3. Your total future monthly income will be lower if you spend your DROP accumulation instead of investing it to replace the amount you would have earned by participating in the normal retirement plan for up to 5 more years.

-Click Here for the DROP Rules in PDF Format.
+Click Here for the Drop Rules .